kevgo/text-runner/README.md

   Know whether a change breaks documented behavior.

 * __[readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html):__
-  Before spending time and budget building or even prototyping functionality, describe it via a readme file or tutorial and get early feedback on your ideas from potential users.
+  Describe an idea via a readme file or tutorial and get early feedback on it from potential users.
-  Tutorial Runner makes this end-user facing documentation executable, and runs it as part of your test suite.
+  Making this end-user facing documentation executable allows it to drive the implementation as part of your BDD cycle.

 ## How it works